• Skip to primary navigation

 1. Toast the almonds.

 2. Melt the white chocolate.
-Either do this in a microwave, or in a heatproof bowl set over a pan of gently simmering water but not touching the water.
+Either do this in a microwave, or in a Bain Marie (a double boiler) – a heatproof bowl set over a pan of gently simmering water over a low heat.
+Tip: The bowl shouldn’t be touching the water, otherwise it will get too hot and make the chocolate seize.

 toasted flaked almonds in baking tray to show their light golden colour